 These requests must be detailed.
 So as to avoid any confusion between the purchaser and the supplier.
 POs are used to tell a supplier that how much of a product to deliver to the customer and when the customer will pay for the goods they receive.

-The purchase order is crucial for the small business.
+The purchase order is crucial for small businesses.
 This ensures that the relevant details are recorded and should any conflict occur, the purchase order will serve as proof of the relevant information.

 When the information concerning sales and purchases is not properly recorded, it can cause significant problems and delays in the placement of an order and the receipt of items.